agnoam/mini-node-ts/README.md

 Just run `yarn` and this project good to go

 ### Initialize db
-For using monogodb: create file in `./config/mongo-data.config.json` and put `uri:` field in it with your mongodb uri For using firebase: download the credentials json file from firebase console and put it in `./config/<your-file>` and don't forget change `serviceAccount` import path to your file path.
+For using **monogodb**: create file in `./config/mongo-data.config.json` and put `uri:` field in it with your mongodb uri

+For using **firebase**: download the credentials json file from firebase console and put it in `./config/<your-file>` and don't forget change `serviceAccount` import path to your file path.
+*example:* from

+`import serviceAccount from "./firebase-adminsdk.json";`

+to

+`import serviceAccount from "./fbase-proj1e2j.json";`

 ## Support
 Heroku dyno support